Frequently Asked Questions

 I am interested in Baking & Pastry Arts.
 Can I pursue this path instead of the Culinary Arts path?

 Cornell students can now pursue the Associates in Baking & Pastry Arts but this path requires three semesters at the CIA instead of two.
 Students will follow the same initial path as the Culinary Arts candidates, taking the Culinary Immersion Technique and Theory class to begin their CIA studies.
-See the program brochure for details.
+See the collaborative degree program brochure.

 Touring the CIA campus